-- Continued processing submittals, RFIs, and SSWPs. - Installed conduit at the maintenance building near Track 5. - Removed existing oil line. - Added back fill for the fire suppression/water line. - Conducted soil testing at Parts Storage Warehouse (PSW).
+- Continued processing submittals, RFIs, and SSWPs. - Installed conduit at the maintenance building near Track 5. - Conducted soil testing at Parts Storage Warehouse (PSW).

 - Compact subgrade at PSW.

 - Install baserock at PSW.

 - Install sand and 10 millimeter membrane at PSW.

 - Install rebar at PSW.

-- Continue to install conduit at the maintenance building at Track 5
+- Continue to install conduit and pull wire at the maintenance building at Track 5.

+- Off-haul soil from the area of the PSW.